BasedLukas/cpu_simulator/README.md

 Usage
 ```
 pip install pygame
+cd src/
 python maze_run.py
 ```
-To see the cpu control a robot in a maze.
-The robot sees one square ahead, and is controlled by the robot.asm program.
+This will run the program to navigate the robot out of the maze.
+The robot sees one square ahead, and is controlled by the `robot.asm` program.
 Can you solve the maze?
 You can also access the CPU directly from run.py to run a program of your choice.